RCG Home Rescue Team

 Home worth $300K.
 You owe $200K.
 We sell for $295K.
 Mortgage paid off.
 Closing costs covered.
 You walk away with ~$85K.

-The bottom line: If you have equity in your home, you need to sell BEFORE the sheriff's sale — or during the redemption period — to capture that value.
-Don't let investors bid up your home at auction and hand all that money to the bank.
-That's YOUR equity.
+The bottom line: If you have equity in your home, selling before the sheriff's sale — or during the redemption period — lets you capture that value.
+That's your equity.
 Let us help you keep it.

 Michigan Foreclosure Timeline